brahianrosswill/ComfyUI-geltz/README.md

 ---

+### FFT Jitter (fftj)

+Adds tiny jitters to self-attention using an FFT.
+Helps improve details a little.

+---

 ### Quantile Match Scaling (qms)

 Precise rescaling of CFG to prevent oversaturation.
 Does not affect original structure.
 Hooks pre-CFG and rescales the guidance g = cond − uncond by matching low, mid, and high frequency quantiles to the conditional.